ctools/ctools/doc/source/users/reference_manual/csphagen.rst

     Name of the file containing the energy bin definition if FILE algorithm is used

 ``bkgmethod [string]’’
     Method for background estimation.
-REFLECTED: background evaluated in regions with the same shape as source region reflected w.r.t. pointing direction
+REFLECTED: background evaluated in regions with the same shape as source region reflected w.r.t. pointing direction for each observation

 ``srcshape [string]``
     Shape of the source region.
 CIRCLE: circular region around given position